UHvibe/UHvibe.github.io/index.md

 If done correctly, the application will appear at [http://localhost:3000](http://localhost:3000).
 If you have an account on the UH test CAS server, you can login.

+The UHvibe files were made using an Integrated Developement Environment called IntelliJ IDEA.
+The files can be modified using your text-editor of choice.

 # Application Design
 In Progress..